bernhardAxonIvy/doc/source/engine-guide/configuration/advanced-configuration.rst

 You may want to encrypt sensitive data like a password in your configuration files.
 To do this you can enclose any value with ``"${encrypt:}"``.
-The
-|ivy-engine| will automatically encrypt and replace that value in file, when the
-configuration will be loaded.
+The Axon Ivy Engineine will automatically encrypt and replace that value in file, when the configuration will be loaded.
 The system database password can be encrypted as
 follows: